Decision could spell deportation for these 250,000 immigrants

 And now, they have less than two years to leave, find another legal way to stay or face deportation.

-The Department of Homeland Security is ending "temporary protected status," or TPS, for Salvadorans, according to a source familiar with the decision.
+The Department of Homeland Security announced Monday it is ending "temporary protected status" for Salvadorans.

+The decision, hailed by immigration hardliners and slammed by immigrant rights groups, left thousands of people shaken and uncertain about their families' futures.

+"After 17 years of a normal life, everything just vanished," said Cristian Chavez, 37.

+An IT worker in Houston, Texas, Chavez told reporters Monday he wasn't sure what he'd do next.

+"I feel lost," he said.
+"It's like all my plans for the future are just dead."

-Here's a look at some of the key events and issues at play:
+As officials explain their decision and activists push for Congress to step in, here's a look at some of the key events and issues at play:

 It started with an earthquake.